-- 1. Develop an appreciation of the practice of urgent care as related to the specialty of the preceptor. - 2.
-Assimilate what they learn and demonstrate their understanding of patient care through ongoing interaction and dialogue with, as well as formative feedback from, the preceptor. - 3.
+- 1. Develop an appreciation of the practice of medicine as related to the specialty of the preceptor. - 2.
+Assimilate what they learn and demonstrate their understanding of patient-care through ongoing interaction and dialogue with, as we as formative feedback from, the preceptor. - 3.
 Demonstrate an understanding of the (seven) osteopathic core competencies (as applicable).